Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

-Sophia Wachowski has seven days left in Tokyo before she moves back to the States for her senior year of high school.
-Seven days to say good-bye to the electric city she's called home for years, to eat at every ramen shop she can find, to sing endless karaoke with her wild best friend, and to finally tell her crush she's in love with him.
-Seven perfect days....Until Jamie Foster-Collins moves back to Japan and ruins everything.
+Sophia has seven days left in Tokyo before she moves back to the US with her family.
+Seven days to say goodbye to the electric city, her wild best friend, and the boy she has harbored a crush on for the past four years.
+Seven perfect days…that is, until Jamie Foster-Collins moves back to Japan and ruins everything.

 A funny and poignant debut novel filled with first kisses and second chances.

 AT THE BEGINNING OF THE SUMMER, I tried to get on top of the whole moving-continents thing by reminding myself I still had time.
 Days and hours and seconds all piled on top of one another, stretching out in front of me as expansive as a galaxy.
 And the stuff I couldn't deal with—packing my room and saying good-bye to my friends and leaving Tokyo—all that hovered at some indistinct point in the indistinct future.